 All OOA contractors must provide training to the staff, both paid and volunteer, regarding this requirement.
 Enclosed with this Policy Memorandum are a reporting form and three documents: 1) APS/PPRT Law Changes, 2) Excerpts from Definitions (W & I Chapter 11), and 3) Article 3.
 Mandatory and Non-mandatory Reports of Abuse.

 Original Issued: 5/02 Current Revision:

+Department of Disability and Aging Services

+Office of Community Partnerships

-Department of Aging and Adult Services Office on Aging Policy Memorandum No. 36
+Policy Memorandum No. 36

 DATE: May 1, 2002

 FROM: Darrick Lam, OOA Director